PeizeSun/OneNet/README.md

 ## Models
 We provide two models
-- R50_dcn is for high accuracy
+- dcn is for high accuracy
-- R50_nodcn is for easy deployment.
+- nodcn is for easy deployment.

 Method | inf_time | train_time | box AP | download
 --- |:---:|:---:|:---:|:---: